 Where to Stay on the Panorama Route

-Where you stay depends on how you choose to do the route and how long you have.
+Your Panorama Route accommodation choice depends on how you choose to do the route and how long you have.
 In addition to the main towns, you will also find various styles of guesthouses and B&B accommodation scattered throughout the area for those who want to get away and appreciate the landscape.

 Graskop is closest to the main attractions and considered the best place to base yourself.
 It has plenty of accommodation catering to all styles of traveller and budgets and offers the convenience of town for those who do not wish to self-cater.